 We do have Breakfast Club which starts at 8.00 a.m. everyday and here your child would receive their breakfast for £10.00 per week.

 Punctuality at the end of the day

-School finishes promptly at 3.15 am and staff have a number of after school meetings to attend and our staff also run our after school clubs therefore we appreciate parents picking up their children promptly from their class for KS1 and the main playground for KS2.
+School finishes promptly at 3.15 p.m. and staff have a number of after school activities to attend and therefore we appreciate parents picking up their children promptly from the school playground.

 If you are running late to pick up your child, a courtesy call to the office to let the classteacher know is also appreciated.